ethanlee515/ethanlee515.github.io/MPQC-SWIA/discussion-notes/aug4.md

 # Qubit sending

-* "Malicious Pis"...?
-Just say "We limit the adversary to:"
-* "Drop incoming messages" is bad wording.
-Say "claim message wasn't sent"
 * "Network = parties" seems odd
 * Say explicitly "let us assume P2 and P4 are malicious"
 * Say explicitly "either enough packets are sent to P2 or the graph becomes disconnected" as in one of the two happen
 * "Graph is disconnected
 * General adversary behavior = requires authentication code

-# Typical

-Not very "typical" if only done twice.
-Maybe "general approach".
-Also paradigm is singular.
-QAS = again don't abbreviate

 # Enc-then-ECC

-Instead of "strategy" write "first idea".
-Also say we're trying to get SWIA.
 "No-go: QECC destroys authentication."
 Need to say a lot more here.

 # Hom-ECC